dalvancarvalho/personal-website/README.md

 ## License

 This project is licensed under the **MIT license**.
-You can read the full license terms by clicking in the link below:
+You can read the full license by clicking on the link below:

 **[📄 MIT License - Dalvan Carvalho](./LICENSE)**